yogami/AIVoiceTranslator/docs/E2E_TEST_INSTRUCTIONS.md

 ## How to Run End-to-End (E2E) Tests

-The E2E tests are configured to automatically start the test server and run comprehensive diagnostics dashboard tests.
+The E2E tests are configured to automatically start the test server and run comprehensive analytics dashboard tests.

 ### Prerequisites